datajake1999/C1Bitcrusher/readme.md

 * NoiseShapingGain: controls the over all affect of noise shaping.

 # Extra notes

+* This is only a VST2 compatible plug-in.
-This plug-in has no User Interface of Its own, so the host application should provide a method of interacting with effect parameters.
+* This plug-in has no User Interface of Its own, so the host application should provide a method of interacting with effect parameters.

 # License
     This library is free software; you can redistribute it and/or